alexenglish/VerusExtras/README.md

 ## listaddressbalances.sh
 List the balance for all addresses that have one, as determined through results of listunspent from the RPC.
 Tab delimited for easy use in scripting.

+## stakepusher.sh
+Finds unspent minted (staked) coinbases and spends them forward to the same address to allow them to stake.
+Preserves privacy by not comingling addresses, and optionally allows the use of a delay to reduce the chances of time-correlation.

 ## Misc Notes
 If you're working with wallet files, particularly dumps containing plain-text private keys, I highly recommend [tomb](https://www.dyne.org/software/tomb/) for keeping your work safe.